-With more and more members now contributing to DC schemes, it is not surprising TPR has shifted its focus to DC.
+With more and more members now contributing to DC schemes, it’s not surprising TPR has shifted its focus to DC.
 Trustees and employers are now in the spotlight and need to demonstrate they fulfil their regulatory responsibilities.
-As DC specialists we cover the full DC remit, whether it is supporting employers to shape their strategy on what type of scheme is best suited to the needs of their workforce; through to issue rectification and prevention.
+As DC specialists we cover the full DC remit, whether it’s supporting employers to shape their strategy on what type of scheme is best suited to the needs of their workforce; through to issue rectification and prevention.
 These costly issues can impact on both budgets and costly operational relationships.

 Using our DC expertise we have assisted in evidencing the due diligence undertaken to demonstrate good governance against the DC Principles through:

 - Improving effectiveness – helping to understand the current status and identifying how improvements can be made

 - Supplier/adviser management – preventing silos developing and aiding the many different relationships needed to deliver the service

 - DC Code & Compliance statement – a trusted and independent view ensures yours is not just a tick box exercise

 - Administration effectiveness audit – tried and tested protocols for evaluating DC administration quality

 - Product development and benchmarking – extensive market and provider research can help to place products, services and delivery in context

 We’ve also worked with a number of Master Trusts to shape their offerings and improve governance – initially this was by working with them on the DC Principles.
 Now we’re working with them to help them demonstrate the higher level of governance and compliance expected by TPR.
 We also support IGCs through operational governance and delivery assessments.